canonical/k8s-snap/docs/src/charm/howto/install-lxd.md

 # Installing to localhost/LXD

-The main [install instructions][install] work for most circumstances when you want to install {{product}} from a charm.
+The main [install instructions][install] cover most situations for installing {{product}} using a charm.
+However, there are a few scenarios that require additional steps.
+These include: want to install {{product}} from a charm.
 There are a couple of scenarios which require some extra steps however.
 These are: